akinwilson/kmlflow/README.md

 Need to fix this to make `grafana`'s UI available.
 Currently, the /grafana path is redirected to the minio landing page. due to the ingress rule the the minio server has

-- [ ] deploy `grafana` and `prometheus` to allow seldom deployments to be tracked.
-Need to fix the minio issue first since `https://192.168.49.2/grafana/` is redirect to minio
+- [ ] Once minio has been had its ingress changed from path-based to host-based, make sure the UIs for `grafana` and `prometheus` work and to allow seldom deployments to be tracked and monitored via Prometheus, visualised via Grafana.

-- [ ]  Build a `kmlflow` landing page.
-Framework has already been deployed, but is not working as expected.